jupyter/notebook/docs/source/extending.rst

 ''''''''''''''''

-A minimal complete implementation of a custom :class:`ContentsManager<manager.ContentsManager>` must implement the following
+A minimal complete implementation of a custom :class:`~manager.ContentsManager` must implement the following
 methods:

 .. autosummary::